OliverGilan/olivergilan.github.io/content/blog/How to Create Blog with Hugo.md

 ```
 {{< /code >}}

 You can see I link to the stylesheet here so that every other page has access to the css.
 The parts that say `{{ block [name] }}` tell Hugo to render another layout in that location.
 If Hugo cannot find an appropriate layout to render in place of a block statement it will fallback to the default which you can set by adding any content you want between the beginning of the block and the `{{ end }}` statement.
-Notice how in the `<title>` tag I tell Hugo to render the site's title as the default. `.Site.Title` will evaluate to whatever you set as the title in the config.toml file.
+Notice how in the `<title>` tag I tell Hugo to render the site's title as the default. `.Site.Title` will evaluate to whatever you set as the title in the config file.

 Now let's implement the header component.
 Notice that it's located in a directory called "partials."
 In Hugo a partial is a reusable component that can be plugged into any layout in a similar way to a React component.
 In `header.html` add the following code: